grod23/SVP_Segmentation/README.md

 # Central Retinal Vessel Segmentation for Spontaneous Venous Pulsations (SVP) Analysis

+🏆 Presented at the CSU Student Research Competition in San José, California, representing California State University, Fullerton in Engineering and Computer Science.

+This research was selected for presentation alongside student researchers from across the California State University system, highlighting applied computer vision for early screening of eye and brain disease.

 ## Computer Vision for Early Screening of Eye and Brain Disease

 According to the Centers for Disease Control and Prevention (CDC), approximately 80 million people worldwide are currently living with glaucoma, a number projected to exceed 111 million by 2040.
 Elevated intracranial pressure (ICP) is also a life-threatening condition associated with traumatic brain injury, stroke, hemorrhage, and neurological damage.